thewca/wcif/specification.md

 ## Version
 - Number: 1.1
-- Status: Latest
+- Status: Stable
-- Next Status: Stable
+- Next Status: Deprecated
-- Status Advancement Date: 2025-12-07
+- Status Advancement Date: N/A

 WCIF stands for WCA Competition Interchange Format and is a specification of competition data in JSON format.
 It's designed as a way for many applications to exchange data in a standardized manner.